 Treatment can be helpful for those patients who may be dissatisfied with a variety of imperfections throughout their neck region, such as:

 - Excess skin

 - Loose neck muscles

-Whether it is due to factors that include aging or extreme weight loss, neck lift surgery can rejuvenate and tighten the neck, leaving patients looking as young as they feel.
+Whether it is due to factors that include aging or extreme weight loss, a neck lift can rejuvenate and tighten the soft tissue, leaving patients looking as young as they feel.

-For patients who are experience more diffuse and severe signs of aging, neck lift surgery can be performed in combination with a variety of other procedures, such as brow lift surgery (“forehead lift surgery”), eyelid surgery (“blepharoplasty“), and facelift surgery (“rhytidectomy”).
+For patients experiencing severe signs of aging, your cosmetic surgery can be performed in combination with a variety of other procedures, such as a brow lift, eyelid surgery (blepharoplasty), and a facelift (rhytidectomy).
 By thoroughly evaluating your concerns, Dr. Livingston will be able to suggest the best course of action to suit your goals.

 Neck Lift Procedural Steps